CastillejaCode/todo-list/README.md

 Click on a todo to expand it to see more info and options to edit or delete the todo.

+Checked todos will be greyed out, then erased on refresh or switching to another list.

 When a list is selected, select it again to see edit and delete options pop up next to the page title.

 Info is stored in local Storage.
 All user-inputted info will repopulate on refresh, along with the last selected list.

+## What I would like to add in the future
+Ability to undo checked todos

+Reorder todos based on priority, due date, etc.,

+Add button to clear due date on edit form, otherwise it is a bit clunky to have to manually remove the dates

 # Acknowledgements